Arcadia-1/Sun_Research_Group/content/zh/authors/Raghunadan Raghunathan/_index.md

 ---
 # Display name
-title: Raghunadan Raghunathan
+title: Raghunandan Kolar Ranganathan

 # Username (this should match the folder name)
 authors:
-- Raghunadan Raghunathan
+- Raghunandan Kolar Ranganathan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Silicon Labs
+role: Senior manager in Skyworks Austin

 # Organizations/Affiliations
 organizations: